Non-Profit Table Policies

 How much does it cost to have a booth?

-To have a booth at the park on Saturday mornings in the Sister Cities Grove, the cost per week will be $25 per organization per table.
+To have a booth at the park on Saturday mornings in the Sister Cities Grove, the cost per week is $25 per organization per table.

 If it rains, do we get a refund or a ‘rain date’?